Ficoroni Cista

 The Ficoroni Cista is a finely chiseled bronze cylindrical jewelry box dating to the second half of the 4th century BC.
 One of the best examples of Italic engraved bronzework, the Ficoroni Cista has been made the subject of several monographs.
 It is the earliest surviving work of Roman art owned and commissioned by a woman.

 History and dating

 The cista was discovered in 1738 in an ancient necropolis in Palestrina, about 21 miles (35 km) east of Rome, by the archeologist Francesco Ficoroni.
-Along with the cista, Ficoroni found the so-called Praenestine mirror, now in the National Etruscan Museum of Rome, that depicts the same mythological scene as that on the cista.
+Along with the cista, Ficoroni found the so-called Praenestine mirror, now in the National Etruscan Museum of Rome, which depicts the same mythological scene as that on the cista.
 Ficoroni donated the cista to the Kircherian Museum and in 1913 the artifact was transferred to the collection of the National Etruscan Museum in Rome, where it is still today.